nvidia-holoscan/holoscan-sensor-bridge/MPF200-ETH-SENSOR-BRIDGE_README.txt

-Prgramming MPF200-ETH-SENSOR-BRIDGE FPGA design using Holoscan sensor bridge software
+Programming MPF200-ETH-SENSOR-BRIDGE FPGA design using Holoscan sensor bridge software
 --------------------------------------------------------------------------------------

 1. Connect the ethernet cable to J6 connector on  MPF200-ETH-SENSOR-BRIDGE to AGX/IGX ethernet port.
 Check if Nvidia AGX/IGX is connected to Holoscan board by doing a ping test by issuing following command.
 	a. ping 192.168.0.2
 2. In new terminal.
 Issue the following command to change directory to hololink-sensor-bridge folder
 	a.	cd <PATH/TO/hololink-sensor-bridge>
-3. Run the below commands to tranfer .spi(job/RTL design) file to on board SPI flash of MPF200-ETH-SENSOR-BRIDGE board.
+3. Run the below commands to transfer .spi(job/RTL design) file to on board SPI flash of MPF200-ETH-SENSOR-BRIDGE board.
 	a. 	xhost + <enter>
 	b.	sh docker/demo.sh <enter>
 			b.1:The above command runs holoscan-sensor-bridge docker container